thegetty/quire-docs/content/about/how-it-works.md

 online: false
 ---

-At the heart of Quire is the [Quire CLI](https://github.com/gettypubs/quire-cli), or {{< q-def "command-line interface" >}}.
-It is used for creating, previewing, and outputting projects.
-(Read more in [Quire CLI Commands](/documentation/quire-cli/).)

-In order to work its magic, the Quire CLI packages together a number of programs.
+In order to work its magic, Quire packages together a number of programs.
 These components play a critical role in the longterm discoverability, longevity, and multiformat output capabilities of Quire publications.

 - [Apple’s Xcode](https://developer.apple.com/support/xcode/) is a set of developer tools for your Mac.
 (Does not apply to Windows users.)